baro77/quadratic_influence/BALLOT_PRECOMPUTED_PYs/README.md

   * _n ∈ (1, 2, 3, ..., 1000)_
   * _i ∈ (0, 1, 2, ..., 501)_

-It's total size is almost 1GB, but each chunk isn't more than 10MB to be easily downloadable.
+It's total size is almost 1GB, but each chunk isn't more than 10MB to be easily workable (and downloading the whole repo as a ZIP you attain almost a 12:1 compression ratio).
 Each file contains probabilities _p(y,n,i)_ for a given value of _y_, e.g. ```PY_1000_502-py020.octave_text``` contains probabilities for _y=20%_.

 [precomputed_values_code.m](https://github.com/baro77/quadratic_influence/blob/master/BALLOT_PRECOMPUTED_PYs/precomputed_values_code.m) contains the function used to generate this data (a probability function rewritten in a more Octave-ish way), support code to split its result into the 101 files and to reassemble them in one single Octave 3D array once downloaded on your computer.